obradovicsl/mini-docker/concepts/fork-vs-exec.md

 ### Why This Matters
-Understanding how `fork()` and `exec()` work isn’t just trivia — it’s foundational whenyou're trying to build something like a container from scratch.
+Understanding how `fork()` and `exec()` work isn’t just trivia — it’s foundational when you're trying to build something like a container from scratch.

 **fork ➝ exec**